Bladder Cancer: Risk Factors

 The Occupational Safety and Health Administration at (800) 321-OSHA (800-321-6742)

-I have chronic bladder problems
+Chronic bladder problems

 High levels of arsenic in drinking water have been linked with an increased risk of bladder cancer.
-The chance of being exposed to arsenic depends on where you live and whether you get your water from a well or from a system that meets the standards for arsenic content.